Skip to content

 Quick Start

-DataFlux Func is a platform for the development, management, and execution of Python-based scripts.
+DataFlux Func is a Python-based script development, management, and execution platform.

-DataFlux Func is pronounced as data flux function, and is sometimes abbreviated as DFF within the system.
+DataFlux Func is pronounced as data flux function, and may sometimes be abbreviated as DFF within the system.

 Installation Package Download Command